 What is methenamine?

-Methenamine is used to treat or prevent recurring bladder infection in adults and children who are at least 12 years old.
+Methenamine is an antibacterial medicine used to treat or prevent bladder infections in adults and children at least 6 years old.

 Methenamine may also be used for purposes not listed in this medication guide.